farisaziz12/web-core/README.md

 ## Note:

-Remeber to run `npm run compile` so that your typescript code is compiled into Javascript and `npm test` to check if your code passes all old and new tests before you commit.
+Remeber to run `npm run compile` so that your Typescript code is compiled into Javascript and `npm test` to check if your code passes all old and new tests before you commit.